Delicious lunch spots to try in the Hunter Valley

 What's the best place in the Hunter Valley to have lunch with a view?

 Lunch with a view is a common occurrence in the Hunter Valley.
-Audrey Wilkinson has beautiful views across the valley, Bistro Molines is perfect for Sunday lunch with vine views and The Mill wows with unbroken mountain views.
-Take your pick.
+Bistro Molines is perfect for Sunday lunch with vine views and Harkham wows with mountain views.
+Circa 1876’s floor-to-ceiling windows show off its garden views, while Lucky Duck offers something different in the Hunter: water views.
+There are also lots of great restaurants at wineries.

 Where can you get a good coffee in the Hunter Valley?